HelpBot Assistant

 Limitations

-• Exporting detail and caption templates is not supported for server-side exporting.
+• The export feature for detail and caption templates is not supported in server-side exporting.

-• Multiple grids exporting is not supported for server-side exporting.
+• Multiple grids exporting feature is not supported with server side exporting.